 Recently, many other countries apart from China have banned crypto trading because they believe that their citizens now have little confidence in their currency, a factor that is making them to constantly circumvent in-country regulations.
 When such tough regulations are implemented by the governments, crypto exchanges and businesses relocate to Switzerland, Gibraltar, Malta and Cayman Islands, which are now the leading countries in cryptocurrency adoption.

 Benefits of Regulatory Arbitrage

 There are a range of advantages that entice individuals and institutions to practice regulatory arbitrage, such as:

 1. Reduced regulatory burdens and enhanced privacy on income have made such opportunities even more attractive to crafty individual traders and institutions.

 The reason as to why regulatory arbitrage continues to persist is because there is a heated clampdown on crypto currencies in some countries.
-Industry experts have constantly advised that this could encourage regulatory arbitrage as more resources and talents are now relocating to more favorable jurisdictions, such as Venezuela, Belarus, Estonia among others, that view this as an opportunity rather than a threat in order to attract talent and craft investors in their countries.
+Industry experts have consistently advised that this could encourage regulatory arbitrage as more resources and talent are now relocating to more favorable jurisdictions, such as Venezuela, Belarus, Estonia among others, that view this as an opportunity rather than a threat in order to attract talent and craft investors in their countries.